The average pay for a Human Resources (HR) Specialist with Process Improvement skills is $24.09 per hour.

 The HR specialist communicates with all levels of personnel and alerts management of the company to any issues that require immediate attention.
 The HR specialist also assists with compiling data often used for employee annual reviews, employee terminations, and audits from government agencies, which requires the ability to analyze data, run reports, and provide requested information.
 Exit interviews and paperwork associated with the termination process are handled in this role, as is compliance with labor laws.The HR specialist maintains and updates employee handbooks and employee access portals, and also ensures memos are distributed and read by all employees.

-- Answer employee questions about policy and procedures, and refers to specialist as needed.
+- Answer employee questions about human resources policies and procedures.

 - Supports and maintains HR activities and programs; such as staffing, compensation, benefits, training and safety.